zhen-zen/YogaSMC/README.md

 - Dump whole EC area: `ioio -s YogaVPC ReadECOffset 0x10000`
 - Known EC field name: `ioio -s YogaVPC ReadECName B1CY` (no larger than 1 byte due to OS constraint)

-### IdeaVPC
-Based on [linux/drivers/platform/x86/ideapad-laptop.c](https://github.com/torvalds/linux/blob/master/drivers/platform/x86/ideapad-laptop.c), targets `VPC0` using `_HID` `VPC2004`.

-Currently available functions:
-- Hotkey polling
-- Battery conservation mode
-- Quick charge mode (need testing)
-- Fn lock mode
-- …

-### ThinkVPC
-Based on [linux/drivers/platform/x86/thinkpad_acpi.c](https://github.com/torvalds/linux/blob/master/drivers/platform/x86/thinkpad_acpi.c), targets `HKEY` using `_HID` `LEN0268`.

-Currently available functions:
-- Hotkey polling
-- Battery conservation mode
-- Basic Fan control (WIP)
-- HW Mute status (read-only)
-- Audio / Mic Mute LED
-- …

 ## YogaSMCPane
 The preference pane provides a graphical user interface for basic information and settings, such as battery conservation mode and backlight.

 ## YogaSMCNC
 The notification application receives EC events and displays them on OSD.
 Corresonding actions will also be triggered for function keys.
 The configuration can be customized at `~/Library/Preferences/org.zhen.YogaSMC.plist` after closing the app.

-For new events, feel free to submit a PR like [#40](https://github.com/zhen-zen/YogaSMC/pull/40).
+For unknown events in preset, feel free to submit a PR like [#40](https://github.com/zhen-zen/YogaSMC/pull/40).

+If you want to add new actions, the easiest approach is to use the `script` action and fill the AppleScript in `option` field. [be295da](https://github.com/zhen-zen/YogaSMC/commit/be295dad333866cf23466d7e068354bc4c1f02ea) is a good example to add it as a built-in action, which may be replaced with native one later.

 ## Installation
 The kext should work out-of-the-box.
 If you have modified `_QXX` methods before, please remove the patches.